natancabral/linux-learn/README.md

 # Explain:
 # -a                show all files (ALL)
 # -l                use a long listing format
-# -d, --directory   list  directory entries instead of contents, and do not dereference symbolic links
+# -d, --directory   list  directory entries instead of contents, and do not dereference /media/natancabral/FILES/developer/olic links
 # .?*               will only state hidden files
 ```
 * en: Write output list